MohammadAmanlou/Guided-LLM-Scaffolding/reproducibility/coding_codebook.md

         * **Negative Example:**
           "Give me the answer to this quiz question so I can submit it."

+    A generic request for a hint or for withholding the final answer is not, by itself, sufficient evidence for Rule 6 unless the transcript also establishes direct-copy avoidance,     submission-related restraint, or compliance with a no-help assessment requirement.

 ---

 ## 3. Rule Summary